Sometimes you might want to test or debug a calculation interactively, but running interactively on the login node is discouraged and not an option.

-What you can do instead is to ask the batch system to allocate compute resources for you and once assigned, you can run the job(s) interactively for as long as requested: The example below covers the development quality of service, but this procedure also holds for the other job types (see Job Types for more info)
+Instead of running on a login node, you can ask the queue system to allocate compute resources for you and once assigned, you can run the job(s) interactively for as long as requested.
+The examples below are for devel jobs, but the procedure also holds for the other job types except optimist jobs.

 The arguments between

 --pty could be any arguments you

 --qos=devel is probably a good idea to avoid waiting

 Note that interactive jobs stop when you log out from the login machine, so unless you have very long days in office (or elsewhere, for that matter), specifying more than 6-8 hrs runtime is not very useful.
 An alternative is to start the job in a tmux session (next section).